zhilyaev/werf/docs/pages/configuration/dockerfile_image.md

 ## Dockerfile directives

-Similarly to Docker, werf builds an image using the Dockerfile and context.
+Similarly to Docker, werf builds an image using the Dockerfile, context and additional options:

 - `dockerfile` **(required)**: set the Dockerfile path relative to the project directory.
 - `context`: set the build context PATH inside the project directory (the root of a project - `.` - is selected by default).